-The system requires a minimum of one 42U tall rack with three single-phase power distribution units (PDUs) for the first IRU installed in the rack.
-Each single-phase PDU has 5 outlets (eight are required to support the eight power supplies that can be installed in each IRU).
-Subsequent IRU's can be supported by two single-phase PDUs each.
-Figure 3-2 on page 21 shows an IRU and Rack.
+The system requires a minimum of one 42U tall rack with two two PDUs per IRU.
+Each single-phase PDU has 8 outlets; two PDUs must be used with the first IRU and its support servers.
+Subsequent IRU's installed into the rack are supported by two single-phase PDUs each.